GSA/search-gov-website/about/policy/govt-urls.md

 | Registered long ago and is not expired | * **legacyagency.org** |
 | Registered to prevent others from obtaining it (sometimes called "defensive registrations", which includes "typo" domains) | * **ouragency.com** <br> * **0uragency.com** <br> * **houragency.com** |

-In general, do not add individual subdomains or hostnames that fall within domains matching the criteria above.
+Do not add individual subdomains or hostnames within that domain.
 For example, report *agency.com*, but do not also report *saas.agency.com*.

-Two exceptions include when your agency has a domain registered on a country-code top-level domain (or other "[public suffixes](https://publicsuffix.org/)") or when your agency publishes federal information on nongovernmental URLs you operate.
+Report a "subdomain" if (1) your agency has a domain registered on a country-code top-level domain (or other "[public suffixes](https://publicsuffix.org/)") or (2) your agency publishes federal information on nongovernmental domains that you do not operate.

 | **Domain Description** | **Example** |
 |------------------------|-------------|
 | Registered on a country-code top level domain | * **us-agency.org.uk** |
 | Subdomains publishing federal information | * **exampleagency.university.edu** |

-Domains registered by a grantee pursuant to the terms of a grant and used for federal purposes should generally be included.
-Domains registered by grantees for which an agency does not oversee or technologically support generally should not.
+### Domains registered by grantees

+Generally, report a domain if it is registered pursuant to the terms of a grant and used for federal purposes, but do not report domains registered by grantees which your agency does not oversee or technologically support.

 ## What domains are out of scope of this list?

-This list **excludes** the non-.gov domains of third-party online services where the agency is merely a user or a customer, not the domain's registrant.
+This list **excludes** the domains of third-party online services where the agency is merely a user or a customer, not the domain's registrant.

 | **Domain Description** | **Example** |
 | -----------------------|-------------|